 The Bodhisatta was once a monkey.
 Every day he went to eat fruit on an island in the river by hopping onto a lone rock between the island and the shore.
 A pair of crocodiles lived near the island and the female, being pregnant, got an urge to eat a monkey’s heart and told her mate to get it for her.
 He promised he would and went to lie on the rock waiting for the Bodhisatta to cross over that evening.

 The Bodhisatta always kept close watch on the height of the river, and when he prepared to return home he noticed that the rock was higher than normal.
-He suspected a crocodile could be on top of it; to find out he called out “Hello Rock” three times.
-When he got no response he asked “Rock, my friend, why do you not answer me today?”
-The crocodile, now thinking the rock actually could talk, replied “Yes, monkey.
+He suspected a crocodile could be on top of it.
+To find out he called, “Hello Rock” three times.
+When he got no response he asked, “Rock, my friend, why do you not answer me today?”
+The crocodile, now thinking the rock actually could talk, replied, “Yes, monkey.
 What do you want?”